SkyWest, Inc. (NASDAQ:SKYW) Shares Sold by Shell Asset Management Co.

 Shell Asset Management Co. lowered its stake in SkyWest, Inc. (NASDAQ:SKYW) by 62.1% during the second quarter, according to its most recent 13F filing with the SEC.
 The firm owned 1,565 shares of the transportation company’s stock after selling 2,566 shares during the quarter.
 Shell Asset Management Co.’s holdings in SkyWest were worth $67,000 as of its most recent filing with the SEC.

-A number of other institutional investors also recently added to or reduced their stakes in SKYW.
-Brandywine Global Investment Management LLC boosted its stake in SkyWest by 188.2% during the 1st quarter.
-Brandywine Global Investment Management LLC now owns 181,079 shares of the transportation company’s stock worth $9,865,000 after purchasing an additional 118,251 shares during the last quarter.
+Other institutional investors also recently added to or reduced their stakes in the company.
+Brandywine Global Investment Management LLC grew its stake in SkyWest by 188.2% in the 1st quarter.
+Brandywine Global Investment Management LLC now owns 181,079 shares of the transportation company’s stock valued at $9,865,000 after acquiring an additional 118,251 shares during the period.
 Bank of New York Mellon Corp boosted its stake in SkyWest by 19.9% during the 2nd quarter.
 Bank of New York Mellon Corp now owns 2,467,351 shares of the transportation company’s stock worth $106,270,000 after purchasing an additional 410,290 shares during the last quarter.
 Meeder Asset Management Inc. boosted its stake in SkyWest by 437.8% during the 2nd quarter.
 Meeder Asset Management Inc. now owns 11,504 shares of the transportation company’s stock worth $495,000 after purchasing an additional 9,365 shares during the last quarter.
 Virtu Financial LLC acquired a new stake in SkyWest during the 1st quarter worth $257,000.
 Finally, Prudent Man Advisors LLC acquired a new stake in SkyWest during the 1st quarter worth $337,000.
 86.31% of the stock is currently owned by hedge funds and other institutional investors.

-SkyWest (NASDAQ:SKYW) last issued its quarterly earnings data on Thursday, July 29th.
-The transportation company reported $1.22 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.28 by $0.94.
-The firm had revenue of $656.99 million for the quarter, compared to analyst estimates of $581.50 million.
+SkyWest (NASDAQ:SKYW) last announced its quarterly earnings results on Thursday, July 29th.
+The transportation company reported $1.22 earnings per share for the quarter, beating the consensus estimate of $0.28 by $0.94.
+The firm had revenue of $656.99 million for the quarter, compared to analysts’ expectations of $581.50 million.
 SkyWest had a net margin of 3.80% and a return on equity of 3.89%.
 As a group, equities research analysts predict that SkyWest, Inc. will post 3.24 EPS for the current year.

 SkyWest Company Profile